 Coughing is a normal and healthy reflex.
 It helps your body clear your airways of mucus, smoke, and other irritants.
 But constant coughing can take a toll.
 It may interrupt your sleep, work, and activities, hurt your chest, and tire you out.
+When infected or irritated by a cough or sore throat, the cells in your upper airways (nose and throat) trigger your immune system to help fight back.
+You can get relief from the symptoms by working to reduce the inflammation.

 It’s best to stop a cough by treating the underlying cause, whether it’s a cold, allergies, acid reflux, or blood pressure drugs or other medications.
-But you also can try some home remedies to quiet your cough.
+But you also can try some home remedies to quiet and soothe your cough.

 Drink lots of fluids.
 When you’re sick, mucus can trickle down the back of your nose.
 Staying hydrated thins the drip so it’s less likely to irritate your throat and trigger a cough.
 This also makes it easier for your lungs to clear out the discharge.